Santa Cruz County AZ Juvenile Detention Center (JDSD)

 You can support your loved ones at Santa Cruz County AZ Juvenile Detention Center (JDSD) on InmateAid, if you have any immediate questions contact the facility directly at 520-375-8195.

-The Santa Cruz County AZ Juvenile Detention Center (JDSD) is a medium to low-security detention center located at 2170 North Congress Drive Nogales, AZ that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Santa Cruz County AZ Juvenile Detention Center (JDSD) is a medium to low-security detention center located at 2170 North Congress Drive Nogales, AZ that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Division Duties